 - Low performance

-- RPM meter at your dashboard will not go up when cranking the engine
+- RPM meter at your dashboard doesn’t go up when cranking the engine

-The most common fault of this trouble code is actually a internal damage in the crankshaft position sensor, but there are several causes for this trouble code and I recommend to diagnose the problem carefully before replacing any parts.
+The most common reason for this error code is actually internal damage in the crankshaft position sensor, but there are several reasons for this error code and I recommend to diagnose the problem carefully before replacing any parts.

-- Faulty/Damaged Trigger Wheel ( Harmonic balancer, flywheel, an internal wheel on the crankshaft )
+- Faulty or damaged trigger wheel (harmonic balancer, flywheel, an internal wheel on the crankshaft)